WSU-kduncan/cs4900-api-karto/API Definitions.md

 - GET - users by id
 - GET - users by username
 - POST - create new users
+- POST - login with email and password
 - PUT - update users

 ### GasStation